LynchLab/MAPGD/README.md

 More detailed documentation for each command is being produced, and will be available shortly.

+<h2> Common Options </h2>

+<b>-o	--output \<FILENAME\> </b> When this option is specified, and output file(s) with name FILENAME will be created, with appropriate extentions (see ).
+This option can be useful for looking at the output of commands, which is typically proceeded with a long list of scaffold names and lengths.
+However, when the <b>-o</b> option is specified, the main data and the sam-header are put into seperate files, making the data easier to read.

+<b> [FILENAME] </b> this option is specified, and output file(s) with name FILENAME will be created, with appropriate extentions (see ).
+This option can be useful for looking at the output of commands, which is typically proceeded with a long list of scaffold names and lengths.
+However, when the <b>-o</b> option is specified, the main data and the sam-header are put into seperate files, making the data easier to read.

 <h2> Input/Output </h2>

 <b> Header lines </b> Ever file begins with two header lines, each beginning with the '@' character.
-The first header line list the name of the table in the SQL database, along with the version of MAPGD used to create the table.
+The first header line list the name of the table in the SQL database in which data may be stored, along with the version of MAPGD used to create the table, and some formating information.
 The second header list the value stored in each column of the table.

-The Table bellow lists some of the labels with their descriptions.
+The table below lists some of the labels with their descriptions.
 It also lists the type of value stored in each column, but this will not be important for you unless you are writing a program which directly uses the binary output of mapgd.
 For a complete list of Labels and types see the file keys.txt in the source directory.

 | Label	  | mapgd type 	| Description 							|
 |:--------|:------------|:-------------------------------------------------------------:|